-Video tips: Video students from the back of the head or from the neck down; avoid or block their faces.
+Video tips: Video students from the back of the head and from the neck down; avoid their faces.
 Narrate or display information to explain the learning intended for the Math Practice.

-\You will need to upload your video to YouTube or another video hosting platform.
-Please make sure your sharing permissions are set to anyone with the link can view it.
+You will need to upload your video to YouTube or another video hosting platform.

+Please make sure your sharing permissions are set so anyone with the link can view it.

 You can change this after you have earned this micro-credential.

-Artifact 3: One Page Handout
+Artifact 3: One-Page Handout

-Use Achieve the Core's Implementing Standards for Mathematical Practices to create a one-page handout for families and/or support professionals that synthesizes how they can support students at home or at school with mathematical modeling.
-Your one-page handout needs to include:
+Use Achieve the Core's Implementing Standards for Mathematical Practices to create a one-page handout for families and/or support professionals that summarizes how they can support students, at home or at school, to make sense of mathematical problems and persevere in solving them.
+Your one-page handout needs to include the following: